 Our series on identity theft protection apps will evaluate the features, pricing options, competition, and also the overall value of using each app.
 However, these are not full hands-on reviews since evaluating identity theft protection apps is almost impossible.
 It would require several months of testing, purposefully hacking accounts to see if the protection app works, handing over personally identifiable information, performing multiple credit checks, and risking exposure of the reviewer’s personally identifiable information.

 Almost every review or news report about Experian IdentityWorks has to start with the same disclaimer, and this review is no different.
 Whether that’s actually fair is debatable.
-IdentityWorks is an identity theft protection app from the company Experian.
-You may know the name.
+IdentityWorks, a name you probably don’t know, is an identity theft protection app from the company Experian, which is a name you more than likely do know, but not for a good reason.
 In 2015, this consumer credit reporting company announced one of the most well-known data breaches up to that point involving a data leak of over 15 million customer records.
 The truth is that many data breaches have occurred since, but perhaps it was the irony of a credit reporting agency announcing a massive breach that made worldwide headlines.

 That was five years ago.
 Serious movie fans will know this reference, but it might remind you of a scene in the movie The World According to Garp when Robin Williams is shopping for a house.
 A plane suddenly crashes into the living room.
 He decides to buy it.
 “The chances of another plane hitting this house are astronomical,” he says.
 The same is true here.
 Experian likely strengthened their data security more than other companies.
 And, you could argue that the chances of another severe data breach would be “astronomical” at best.